gklyne/I-D/app/app.md

 Background        {#background}
 ==========

+Mobile and Web Applications ("apps") may bundle resources such as stylesheets with relative URI references to scripts, images and fonts.
+Resolving such resources within URI handling frameworks may require generating absolute URIs and applying
+Same-Origin {{RFC6454}} security policies separately for each app.

-Applications that are accessing resources bundled inside a archive (e.g. `zip` or `tar.gz` file) can struggle to consume hypermedia content types that use relative
+Applications that are accessing resources bundled inside an archive (e.g. `zip` or `tar.gz` file) can struggle to consume hypermedia content types that use relative
 URI references {{RFC3986}} such as `../css/`,